-I can do it because about 1,700 of you (less than 3 percent of our readers) have voluntarily subscribed to this newsletter, plus others who shop through our link on Amazon.com, where we get a tiny commission on each item purchased (which add up).
-These two revenue sources have been so helpful that we are far less reliant on advertising than a year ago.
+I can do it because about 1,700 of you (less than 3 percent of our readers) have voluntarily subscribed to this newsletter.
+This revenue has been so helpful that we are far less reliant on advertising than a year ago.
 It’s these readers who enable me to write knowing that if I say something that offends an advertiser, this business can survive without their support.

 If you haven’t “voluntarily subscribed,” please consider doing so.
 Contribute what you believe is fair.
 Even $5 or $10 is appreciated.
 Your support helps my staff and me put your concerns first, not commercial interests (read a short article I wrote about why this is important).

 UPDATE ON GETTING READY FOR FULL-TIMING.
 I didn’t want to hog too much space in this newsletter, so if you want an update of how preparations are going for my full-timing RVing, click here.

 Did you miss last week’s issue of RV Travel?
 You can read it here.